Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Can a dominant trait skip a generation?

-No. If the dominant allele is present, the trait appears.
-Recessive traits can skip generations.
+No. If the dominant allele is present, the dominant trait appears.

 Is blood group inheritance simple dominance?